cx1111/IAP2017-comp-essentials/README.md

 	- Cloning
 	- Pulling - Fetch + Merge
 	- Pushing
-	- Remote Branches
+	- Resolving remote conflicts

 Learning Outcomes:

 - Understand that modern software development is collaborative and built upon the work of others.
 - Understand the importance of version control and feel comfortable with basic git commands.
-- Want to use git and Github for your future projects.
+- Want to use Git and Github for your future projects.

 ## Software Carpentry ##